sarahselee223/conversion-calculator/README.md

 # Unit Converter

-Unit Converter is a simple tool with 13 categories of essential units that are used in daily life n the world.
+Unit Converter is a simple tool with 13 categories of essential units that are used in daily life in the world.

 ### Units